lucasboinet/lucasboinet/README.md

 - 👋 Hi, I’m @lucasboinet
-- 👀 I’m interested in video games, movies, music and tech
+- 👀 My hobbies are video games, movies and tech
-- 🌱 I’m currently learning good pratices
+- 🌱 Open for any freelance opportunity
-- 📫 How to reach me : lucas@skyloud.fr
+- 📫 How to reach me : lucasboinet.pro@gmail.com